-Sips and Nibbles: Seafood lovers rave about PEI’s famed lobster and oyster filled feats.
+Seafood lovers rave about PEI’s famed lobster and oyster filled feats.
 While you’re likely to encounter oceans bounty those who aren’t fans of the fish will find happiness in top notch local beef (they feed them potatoes here) and award winning cheese courtesy of Cows Creamery.
-Be sure to check out the creative lobster creations at Row House Lobster Co, iconic dinner in Charlottetown at Lobster on the Wharf, pretty views from The Catch Kitchen + Bar, rural decadence at The Inn at Bay Fortune and culinary whimsy at Lot 30.
+Be sure to check out the creative lobster creations at Row House Lobster Co, iconic dinner in Charlottetown at Lobster on the Wharf, pretty views from The Catch Kitchen + Bar, and rural decadence at The Inn at Bay Fortune.

 Visit the petite Acadian Museum in Miscouche to get a better understanding of the islands French heritage.
 The permanent collection allows guests to discover the treasures of a people who have been present on PEI for almost three centuries.
 The museums five sections include a diorama, 25 text panels, 145 photographs/illustrations and 124 artifacts that represent the history and material culture of the Acadians of PEI from when they first arrived in 1720 to present day.